ietf-wg-aipref/wg-materials/interim-25-10/arrangements.md

-# AI Preferences 2025-10 Interim Arrangements
+# AI Preferences 2025-10 Interim Meeting Arrangements

 See also nearby: